 The blog is about the oldest doctrine, the “assignment of income.”
 Doctrines are a two-edged sword.
 Great tax planners use court doctrines to save you taxes.
 For example, the IRS was wiped out (on this link) by an 18th Century Supreme Court case.

-Want to take your tax planning to the next level, then contact me, Brian Dooley, CPA, MBT [email protected]
+Want to take your tax planning to the next level, then contact me, Brian Dooley, CPA, MBT at [email protected]

 Here is the story- High-end offshore tax planning uses a combination of an offshore asset protection and an offshore whole life insurance policy.